 On March 14, 2016, Venezuela requested the rectification of the award pursuant to article 49(2) of the ICSID Convention and ICSID Arbitration Rule 49.
 The tribunal denied Venezuela's request on June 24, 2016, ordering Venezuela to reimburse Tenaris and Talta for their costs.
-On September 21, 2016, Venezuela submitted a request for annulment of the award as well as the stay of enforcement of the award in accordance with the ICSID Convention and Arbitration Rules.
-The annulment request was registered on September 29, 2016, and an ad hoc committee to hear Venezuela's request was constituted on December 27, 2016.
+On September 21, 2016, Venezuela submitted a request for annulment of the award as well as the stay of enforcement of the award in accordance with the ICSID Convention and Arbitration Rules, and an ad hoc committee to hear Venezuela's request was constituted on December 27, 2016.
 On March 24, 2017, the ad hoc committee rendered its decision to lift the stay of enforcement of the award.
 The ad hoc committee has not reserved its right to reopen that decision and no appeal against such decision is provided under ICSID's Arbitration Rules.
-The final hearing on Venezuela's annulment request is set for November 30 - December 1, 2017, and while there is no deadline within the ad hoc committee must render its decision, it is presently expected that the ad hoc committee will render a decision between March and June 2018.
+The final hearing on Venezuela's annulment request is expected to be held in December 2017.
+There is no deadline by which the ad hoc committee must render its decision.